What are Total Assets?

 Total Assets: Use in Debt Covenants

-Hence, total assets is an important and integral component of net worth debt covenants.
-The covenants are measured via the balance sheetBalance SheetThe balance sheet is one of the three fundamental financial statements.
-These statements are key to both financial modeling and accounting.
-The balance sheet displays the company’s total assets, and how these assets are financed, through either debt or equity.
-Assets = Liabilities + Equity of the borrowing party.
+Hence, total assets is an important and integral component to establish net worth in debt covenants.
+The covenants are typically measured using the balance sheet of the borrowing party.
 Net worth debt covenants are most commonly in use when the lending party is a commercial bank or financial institution.
-Some common examples of net worth debt covenants can be total assets to debt ratioDebt to Asset RatioThe debt to asset ratio, also known as the debt ratio, is a leverage ratio that indicates the percentage of assets that are being financed with debt.
-The higher the debt to assets ratio, the greater the degree of leverage and financial risk.
-The debt to assets ratio is commonly used by creditors to determine, total net worth to debt ratio, minimum net worth, and many others.
+Some common examples of net worth debt covenants can be total assets to debt ratio, total net worth to debt ratio, minimum net worth, and many others.

 For example, ABC Ltd. applies for a loan with XYZ Bank Ltd. for $800,000.
 After evaluating ABC Ltd.’s financial statements and credit history, XYZ Bank agrees to grant the company a loan for $800,000, provided the latter agrees to certain terms and conditions included by the bank in the loan agreement.

 While evaluating the company’s financial statements, the bank noticed that the organization sold off a considerable value of its assets in the past financial year to settle a long-term loan.
 However, projections for the upcoming financial year showed a positive trend.
-Hence, the bank included a condition that it would lend to the company provided the latter maintains a minimum net worth of $1,000,000 for the duration of the loan.
+Hence, the bank included a condition that it would lend to the company provided the latter maintain a minimum net worth of $1,000,000 for the duration of the loan.
 The above is an example of a net worth debt covenant.

 Additional Resources

-certification program for those looking to take their careers to the next level.
+CFI offers the Certified Banking & Credit Analyst (CBCA)® certification program for those looking to take their careers to the next level.
 To keep learning and advancing your career, the following resources will be helpful: